 Mountains are frequently adorned with intimidating adjectives, meant to warn off anyone foolhardy enough to consider traversing them.
 Those hills are… ominous!
 Unforgiving!
 Treacherous!
 Cruel!
 But in the middle of Ghana, you’ll find a much more friendly mountain: The Abusa Prayer Mountain or “Mountain of Mercy”.

 After having visited the Kente weaving village of Bonwire, we proceeded to Effiduase, which is the regional transport hub of Sekyere East — the handicraft-heavy region just east of Kumasi.
-We stayed long enough to munch down some kenkey, before hopping a shared taxi to the smattering of houses known as Banko, where we’d be staying the night at the Moon and Sun Guesthouse.
-This is a pleasant hotel, in a very random area, which is run by a Dutch woman who’s been living in the area for years.
+We stayed long enough to munch down some kenkey, before hopping a shared taxi to the smattering of houses known as Banko, where we’d be staying the night at the Moon and Star Guesthouse.
+This is a pleasant hotel in an unexpected area, run by a Dutch woman who’s been living here for years, and we were very happy to discover it.

 After checking in, there were about four hours of daylight remaining: perfect for a round-trip walk to the mountain and back.
 Our road led through Banko, and then a couple other settlements whose names we never learned.
 The whole way, we were accompanied by students, eager to practice their English, or groups of younger kids who alternated wildly between shy and bold.
 Even when we were alone, the constant cries of “Obruni!
 How are you!” kept us laughing and powering forward.